-The above chart shows the sharp drop in overall jet fuel prices in late 2014, which have remained at relatively low levels over the past two years.
-Low fuel prices can be a double-edged sword for aircraft demand.
-Generally positive for older aircraft, but low fuel prices can blunt demand for new aircraft and their expensive, fuel-saving technologies.
+The above chart shows the sharp drop in overall jet fuel prices in late 2014 which have remained at relatively low (though gradually increasing) levels over the past two years.
+Low fuel prices can be a double-edged sword for aircraft demand; generally positive for older aircraft, but low fuel prices can blunt demand for new aircraft and their expensive, fuel-saving technologies.

 AISI believes that the most positive factor of low-fuel-price-driven demand for passenger aircraft comes from the improvement of operator balance sheets.
 Operators and their lessors greatly benefit from the ability of operators to comfortably service leases while seeking to open new routes that might not have been feasible to operate in a high fuel price environment.
-This results in an overall increase in demand for both new and used aircraft as operators strive to meet growing passenger demand resulting from low fuel price-driven and more affordable, fare levels.
-We do not expect significant increases in fuel prices in the near to medium term.
+This results in an overall increase in demand for both new and used aircraft as operators strive to meet growing passenger demand resulting from low-fuel-price-driven and more affordable, fare levels.
+We do not expect rapid, unmanageable increases in jet fuel prices in the near to medium term.

-The Boeing Company [Boeing] and Airbus S.A.S.
-[Airbus] monthly production rates are predicted to markedly increase through the end of the decade:
+Both the Boeing Company ("Boeing") and Airbus S.A.S. ("Airbus") are predicted to markedly increase monthly production rates through the end of the decade: